 Fidelity has top-tier licenses from the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).

-Fidelity Brokerage Services LLC manages US clients, and they benefit from the US Investor Protection scheme or SIPC.
+In terms of the account protection, US clients can benefit from the US Investor Protection scheme or SIPC.
 The SIPC protection scheme offers protection for securities and cash loss in case the broker collapses.
 It comes with protection limited to $500,000, and it features a $250,000 limit for cash.
 This sum is higher than most investor protection schemes.

 SIPC does not offer protection for all investments.
 Generally, SIPC protects stocks, bonds, notes, mutual funds, registered securities, and other investment company shares.
 It does not apply to instruments (like unregistered limited partnerships, unregistered investment contracts, fixed annuity contracts, and currency), interests (in gold and silver), or similar commodity options and commodity futures contracts.